Skip to main content

 Examples

-Governance Programme, West Africa
+Governance Program - West Africa

-A democracy and governance programme in Sierra Leone initially designed a linear theory of change assuming trained civil society organizations would influence policy through formal advocacy channels.
-After 18 months, the programme conducted an outcome harvest to capture what had actually occurred.
+A democracy and governance program in Sierra Leone initially designed a linear theory of change assuming trained civil society organizations would influence policy through formal advocacy channels.
+After 18 months, the program conducted an outcome harvest to capture what had actually occurred.
 The harvest revealed an emergent pathway: trained CSOs were influencing local government through informal relationships and personal networks rather than formal advocacy.
 This unplanned outcome was significant but invisible to the original design.
-The programme revised its theory of change to include this emergent pathway and adjusted its monitoring to capture informal influence.
+The program revised its theory of change to include this emergent pathway and adjusted its monitoring to capture informal influence.
 The harvest demonstrated that outcome harvesting can reveal important changes that would otherwise remain invisible.

-Agricultural Extension, East Africa
+Agricultural Extension - East Africa

-Health Systems, South Asia
+Health Systems - South Asia

-A health systems strengthening programme in Bangladesh used outcome harvesting to capture changes across multiple facility and community levels.
+A health systems strengthening program in Bangladesh used outcome harvesting to capture changes across multiple facility and community levels.
 The harvest engaged health workers, facility managers, district officials, and community health committees as change agents.
-One significant outcome documented was a district-level policy change: after health workers organized around shared challenges identified during programme activities, the district health office revised staffing allocation policies to address chronic understaffing in rural facilities.
-The outcome harvest traced this change to programme-facilitated peer learning networks, demonstrating contribution despite multiple other factors influencing the policy decision.
+One significant outcome documented was a district-level policy change: after health workers organized around shared challenges identified during program activities, the district health office revised staffing allocation policies to address chronic understaffing in rural facilities.
+The outcome harvest traced this change to program-facilitated peer learning networks, demonstrating contribution despite multiple other factors influencing the policy decision.
 The harvest findings informed a scale-up decision by the national health ministry.

 Compared To